YOHANMAURIN/Project/Parity-Bridge/PoA/Readme.md

-# Generate a blockchain in proof of authority with the Aura Consensus
+# Generate a blockchain in proof of authority with the Aura consensus

 The file demo-spec.json is to setup the config of the chain with a PoA (Aura).
 The file node0.toml and node1.toml is to setup the nodes.